ctschroeder/tutorials/antconc-programming-historian.md

 **Compare these two searches: wom?n and m?n**
 1. sort each search in a meaningful way (eg. by search term then 1L then 2L)
-2. File &gt; Save output to text file (&amp; append with .txt.
+2. File &gt; Save Current Tab Results to a text file (&amp; append with .txt )

->HINT: During the course of exploring in your research, you may generate many such files for reference; it's helpful to use descriptive filenames that describe what's in them (such as "wom?n-results.text", not "antconc_results.txt").
+>HINT: During the course of exploring in your research, you may generate many such files for reference; it's helpful to use descriptive filenames that describe what's in them (such as "wom?n-KWIC-results.text", not "antconc_results.txt").

 ![Saving results](https://github.com/ctschroeder/tutorials/blob/master/images/05-saveresults.png)